EinsteinC/AAE6102/README.md

 I = eye(size(X, 1));
 P_k = (I - K * H) * P_kk * (I - K * H)' + K * R * K';
 ```
-Compared to traditional Weighted Least Squares (WLS), Kalman Filter-based positioning exhibits smoother trajectories with fewer abrupt jumps or outliers.
-This enhanced stability stems from the Kalman Filter’s inherent advantages in dynamic state estimation.
+In comparison to traditional Weighted Least Squares (WLS) methods, Kalman Filter-based positioning demonstrates smoother trajectories with fewer abrupt jumps or outliers.
+This improved stability is a result of the Kalman Filter's inherent advantages in dynamic state estimation.

-The Kalman Filter offers superior performance over Weighted Least Squares (WLS) by integrating temporal continuity, dynamic noise adaptation, and recursive state estimation, resulting in smoother, more stable positioning.
-Unlike WLS, which processes each epoch independently and is prone to measurement noise-induced jumps, the Kalman Filter leverages a state-space model to propagate estimates forward using motion dynamics (velocity and clock drift), while dynamically balancing process noise (Q) and measurement noise (R) to suppress outliers and model uncertainties.
+The Kalman Filter provides superior performance over WLS by incorporating temporal continuity, dynamic noise adaptation, and recursive state estimation, leading to more consistent and stable positioning results.
+Unlike WLS, which treats each epoch independently and is susceptible to jumps caused by measurement noise, the Kalman Filter utilizes a state-space model to propagate estimates forward by considering motion dynamics such as velocity and clock drift.
+It dynamically adjusts process noise (Q) and measurement noise (R) to suppress outliers and model uncertainties effectively.

 ### The positioning result of EKF under open air.
 ![image](https://github.com/EinsteinC/AAE6102/blob/main/777.JPG)